-10-12 At the top of the level, a student's response is likely to be well structured and will include convincing analytical, interpretative and evaluative commentary Level 4 that references both works.
+10-12 Level 4 At the top of the level, a student's response is likely to be well structured and will include convincing analytical, interpretative and evaluative commentary that references both works.
 Subject terminology is used throughout with accuracy and effect.
 At the bottom of the level, a student's response will include level 3 and is developing into a structured piece of writing.
 The response will include analytical, interpretative and evaluative commentary that references in some detail the choreographic intent of one work in more detail than the other or both works in some detail.
 Subject terminology is used throughout with accuracy.
-7-9 Level 3 At the top of the level, a student's response will include coherent analytical, interpretative and evaluative responses specific to both works.
+7.0 At the ten of the level a studentia recovery the level of the state of 7-9 Level 3 At the top of the level, a student's response will include coherent analytical, interpretative and evaluative responses specific to both works.
 There will be specific references to particular aspects of both works.
 Subject terminology is used well and is almost always accurate.
 At the bottom of the level, a student's response will include level 2 and include some detailed analytical, interpretative and evaluative responses specific to both works.
 There may be some specific references to particular aspects of one work more than the other.
 Subject terminology is used well but is not always accurate.
-4 -6 Level 2 At the top of the level, a student's response will include more analytical, interpretative and evaluative detail of both works.
+4 -6 At the top of the level, a student's response will include more analytical, Level 2 interpretative and evaluative detail of both works.
 Responses are supported by some explanation but may be very general.
 Subject terminology is used with some accuracy.
 At the bottom of the level, a student's response will include level 1 and have some analytical/ interpretative responses to the works.
 One work may have more analytical, interpretative and evaluative detail than the other or both works may have a limited analytical, interpretative and evaluative detail.
 There may be limited use of subject terminology or it may be inaccurate.
 1-3 Level 1 At the top of the level, a student's response is likely to be descriptive in its approach.
 There may be no use of subject terminology.
 At the bottom of the level, a student's response will be a simple description of one costume with some detail.
 0 No evidence or nothing worthy of credit.